lparry/travel-blog/source/_posts/2015-05-11-more-schooling-in-xela.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/16869557998/in/set-72157651783002242" title="Rachel working a backstrap loom by Lucas the nomad, on Flickr"><img src="https://farm8.staticflickr.com/7712/16869557998_c9b5651c76_c.jpg" width="800" height="601" alt="Rachel working a backstrap loom"></a>

-By day three I was finally feeling mostly normal again.
+By day three I was finally feeling more normal again.
 Classes went much better and I organised a salsa lesson for late in the afternoon with Nestor.
 After lunch, I went to visit Rachel who had enrolled in a backstrap weaving workshop for her afternoons.
 It was interesting to see the looms in action, pulled tight